I want to wish you a happy July 4th, by sharing old-fashioned Independence Day decorations around my porch.

 That and the tea-stained flag garland below, come from one of my favorite places to shop.
 See Perusing at Old Allegheny Shoppe).

-Oh dear, a hodge-podge of coastal and Independence Day decorations, servers, extra pillows and even Fibber’s dog mat, seem to have accumulated on and under the wallpaper table.
+Oh dear, a hodge-podge of coastal and Independence Day decorations, servers, pillows and even Fibber’s dog mat, seem to have accumulated on and under the wallpaper table.
 Excuse my clutter!

 Here’s a Nancy Thomas piece my sister bought me when she lived in Yorktown, VA.
 It’s another reminder of hubby’s Revolutionary War ancestor, Peacock, who was present at Cornwallis’ surrender all those years ago.